 Another key area covered by the consultation is whether the current definition of R&D (which has seen few changes since the scheme was introduced in 2000) is still fit for purpose.
 HMRC is seeking views on what other activities should fall within the definition of R&D used in the future and whether new classes of costs, such as cloud computing and even capital assets, should be eligible for relief.

-The consultation also asks for views on whether R&D relief could and should be used to promote social value, for example the development of green technology and to discourage R&D in certain fields.
+The consultation also asks for views on whether R&D relief could and should be used to promote social value, for example the development of green technology and to discourage R&D in certain fields – this is a much more popular proposal with 72.9% of respondents to our survey supporting the idea.